hampusgunnrup/DIT965-artefact/README.md

     -----------------------------------------------------------------

-Hi there!
-Welcome to Cloud9 IDE!

-To get you started, we have created a small hello world application.
+## About
+This is a game artefact, or rather a prototype, that is made for the investigation of how to teach OOP to children(ages 6-12).
+The proposed game will be a collection of studied phenomena and already known theories about children's learning and game design.
+Previous work that has inspired this research is Scratch, Alice and GreenFoot.

+This project is build in the cloud9 online workspace, hence the logo and support for it.

+## Instructions

+1) Create a blank workspace(c9.io)

+2) clone the repository: git clone https://github.com/soggan/DIT965-artefact.git

-1) Open the hello-world.php file
+3) Open the index.php file

-2) Follow the run instructions in the file's comments
+4) Press run button

+5) In the console there will be a link to the webpage.
+Click it!

-3) If you want to look at the Apache logs, check out ~/lib/apache2/log
+6) If you want to look at the Apache logs, check out ~/lib/apache2/log

-And that's all there is to it!
-Just have fun.
-Go ahead and edit the code, or add new files.
-It's all up to you!

-Happy coding!
-The Cloud9 IDE team

 ## Support & Documentation